weBenami-LiPi/ESP32-diy-Ai-robot-/README.md

 ### 👄 Voice-Mouth Synchronization
 Instead of random flapping, the mouth animation uses **Time-Estimated Duration Mapping**:
 - The response text length is calculated.
-- We apply an 85ms/character multiplier (optimized for Bengali speech rate).
+- We apply an 85ms/character multiplier (optimized for average speech rates).
 - The `isTalkingNow` flag triggers a 4-frame cycling animation that matches the average speed of neural voice playback.

 ---